korhore/Wall-E/README.md

 #### Capabilities
 Each Robot advitices in it capabilities what kind sensations they are interested of.
 If Roboty is logical main Robot it defines its subRobots, meanic senses ns muscles sthat will bew started in tyhis computer for it.
-For networking main Robot also defines computers in the networh that it connects.
+For networking main Robot also defines computers in the network that it connects.
 With capabilies same Robot-components can be used in many kind configurations.

 #### Sensation
 Sensation can tranfer all information about seen or heard things, what they names are etc. Sensations are transferred by axons, ame way than humans do, but we use direct transfer from Robot to Robots, because we do so and it is more efficient way.

+Sensations heve Memory levels that mimics kognitive proces of a human.
+When Robot senses something it creates a *sense level* sensations.
+This includes low level data and Robot does not know what it means.
+Sense-type Robots create this kind sensations.
+The human brain is a machine of vision.
+They are the sense where what we see takes on meaning and we know what we see.
+This processing takes place in working memory and therefore the robot also has *working level* sensations.
+The third level of remembrance is *long-term* memories.
+They will remain in our minds for a long time, some forever.

 #### Memory
 Main Robot owns memory.
 Memory consist of Sensations connected with associations, same way than in human being.
 Association has feeling element so our Root can also feel.
-This makes fun for pour project.
-Robots fall in love!
+This makes fun for our project.
+Robots can fall in love!
 If Robots gets responses what it says, it likes more of the object and of responses it uses, so feelings guide Robot what to do with different kind objects.

-In practice remembering function needs alo forgetting function.
+In practice remembering function needs also forgetting function.
 We human beeings can remember important things only because we cam forget less important things, human memory capacity is not limitless as previously thought and the same applies to computers and robots built with them.
 This is implemented using feelings.
 The Robot tries to gain pleasure and forget about observations where it has not been liked.